Audiogrammes

 But wait! there’s more… we go full circle once again: Hail hail rock ‘n’ roll is a documentary film that chronicles two concerts celebrating Chuck Berry‘s 60th birthday!!!

 Post-Scriptum: As I was finishing this post I did a small research and realized John Lennon and Chuck Berry had actually played together on the Mike Douglas show in 1972!!!
 Thank you WFMU.
-I’ll leave you with some a great version of the track that started this whole post!!!
+I’ll leave you with a great version of the track that started this whole post!!!

 Where?